genepi-freiburg/metaGWASmanager/README.md

 A) ***consortium-specifics.R***.
 The *consortium-specifics.R* plug-in file should be edited according to the CA specifications (located in the *pheno_generation* folder on the metaGWASmanager GitHub repository).
-This file contains several functions such as unit conversion, traits transformations, verification of the input and parameteres files, setting quality control parameters, determination of covariates, stratification etc. These functions will be applied in subsequent stages of the workflow process.
+This file contains several functions such as unit conversion, traits transformations (rank-based inverse normalization and log-transformation are implemented), verification of the input and parameteres files, setting quality control parameters, determination of covariates, stratification etc. These functions will be applied in subsequent stages of the workflow process.
 The *consortium-specifics.R* file will be provided, along the Analysis Plan and required scripts, to each SAs.

 B) **Parameters file**.
-CA will customize the *parameters.txt* file to match the particular traits to study.
-It must included important points, which must be filled out by the SAs, such as the name of the input file and the participant-study, SAs contact information, the study's ancestral background, the analysis date, the units of the variables to be studied, along with laboratory particular settings (e.g., limits of detection), the imputation reference panel, the number of genetic principal components, and some more optional fields.
+CA will customize the *parameters.txt* file based on the particular traits to study.
+It must included important points, which must be filled out by the SAs, such as the name of the input file and the participant-study, SAs contact information, the study's ancestral background, the analysis date, the variables units to be studied, along with laboratory particular settings (e.g., limits of detection), the imputation reference panel, the number of genetic principal components, and some more optional fields.
 A parameters file example is provided within the *pheno_generation* folder on the metaGWASmanager GitHub repository.

 C) **Analysis Plan**.
-The Analysis Plan PDF document should provided comprehensive information for SAs on to proceed with the different analyses, including **Phase 2 - SA:  Prepare Phenotypes** and **Phase 4 - SA: Perform Associations Analysis**.
+The Analysis Plan PDF document should provided comprehensive information for SAs on how to proceed with the different analyses, including **Phase 2 - SA:  Prepare Phenotypes** and **Phase 4 - SA: Perform Associations Analysis**.
 Certainly, you are welcome to use the information described in this documentation related to these phases.
 It is also essential to include CAs contact details in case any questions arise.

 ## **Phase 2 - SA:  Prepare Phenotypes**
 In a first step, CA will ask for preparation the phenotypic data for all participating studies.
 CA will supply an Analysis Plan and the *pheno_generation* folder.

-Input files for each participating study, include an input data (***input.txt***) and a parameter file (***parameters.txt***) that SAs will create and complete, respectively, according the CA guide standards.
+Input files for each participating study include: a) the ***input.txt*** file, a database created by SA according to the CA guide standards (see the ***dummy-input.txt*** example), and b) SAs will complete the parameter file (***parameters.txt***) provided by CAs.

 After that, SAs will execute the ***01-phenotypes-generation.sh*** script, which automatically generates the descriptive statistics of phenotypes, on a Linux server as follows: